Slow Cooker High-Protein Beef Chili

 Instructions:

 1. Add chicken breasts, black beans, corn, diced tomatoes, tomato sauce, chicken broth, taco seasoning, onion, garlic, and cumin to the slow cooker.
+Stir to combine.

-5. Return shredded chicken to the slow cooker.
+3. Remove chicken and shred with two forks.
+Return shredded chicken to the slow cooker.

-7. Taste and adjust seasoning with salt and pepper
+4. Stir in Greek yogurt until creamy.
+Taste and adjust seasoning with salt and pepper.

-Serving suggestions: Serve over cauliflower rice for a low-carb option, or with tortilla chips for a heartier meal.
+Storage: Fridge: 5 days; freezer: up to 3 months.
+Serve over cauliflower rice for a low-carb option, or with tortilla chips.

 2. Crockpot Shredded Chicken (The Ultimate Meal Prep Protein)